callstack/react-native-builder-bob/docs/pages/faq.md

    workspaces-experimental false
    ```

-2. **Upgrade to Yarn 3**
+2. **Upgrade to Yarn Modern**

-   Yarn 1 is no longer maintained, so it's recommended to upgrade to Yarn 3.
-Yarn 3 works with React Native projects with the `node-modules` linker.
+   Yarn 1 (also referred to as "Yarn Classic") is no longer maintained, so it's recommended to upgrade to the latest version of Yarn.
+Yarn Modern works with React Native projects with the `node-modules` linker.
 To upgrade, consumers can follow the [official upgrade guide](https://yarnpkg.com/migration/guide).

    It's also necessary to use `node-modules` linker.
 To use it, consumers can add the following to the `.yarnrc.yml` file in the root of their project: